One of the six remaining undefeated NFL teams will be on the field in Cincinnati on Sunday when Seattle visits.

 San Diego gets back star TE Antonio Gates from his four-game suspension and he needs one touchdown catch for 100 in his career.

 Buffalo (2-2) at Tennessee (1-2)

 The Titans have won five straight vs. the Bills, spanning 15 years.
-For Buffalo to change that, it must curb the penalties and coach Rex Ryan knows it.
+For Buffalo to change that, it must curb the penalties, and coach Rex Ryan recognizes that.

 ''It's just more the focus, and more the things that recognize that,'' said Ryan, whose team leads the NFL with 47 penalties for 428 yards. ''You know a penalty doesn't help this team and so we got to do whatever we can to fix that, and I believe we're heading in that direction.
 I think we understand as a team now the severity of penalties.''

 Tennessee's defense doesn't have the cache of Buffalo, but it's quite effective.
 Linebacker Derrick Morgan has six sacks and two forced fumbles in his past six games.